Kevin-Sim/SET09623/labs/lab08/README.md

 ### Creating an Account with Codecov

 We are going to use a service called [Codecov](https://codecov.io/).
-First, you need to go to there website and signup via your GitHub account.
+First, you need to go to their website and signup via your GitHub account.
 The process from then should be fairly straightforward, but if you have any problems ask.

 ### Updating `pom.xml` to Provide Code Coverage

 We need Maven to generate reports for us.
-There are different plugins that can do this for us, and we will use the Jacoco one.
+There are different plugins that can do this for us, and we will use the jacoco one.
 Add the following to the `plugins` section of the `pom.xml` file:

 ```xml
 <plugin>